peteroupc/peteroupc.github.io/colorgen.md

 - Reference source code for a method to match a desired color on paper given spectral reflectance curves of the paper and of the inks being used in various concentrations, provided that method is not covered by any active patents or pending patent applications.
 - Reference source code for a method to generate a plausible spectral reflectance curve given an RGB color, provided that method is not covered by any active patents or pending patent applications.

-<a id=Questions_for_This_Document></a>
-### Questions for This Document

-Questions for this document:

-- Are there color topics not covered by this document that should be covered?
-- Is the threshold for the sRGB inverse component transfer function, as specified in the latest version of the IEC standard, 0.04045 (truncated to five decimal places) or `12.92 * 0.0031308 = 0.040449936`?

 <a id=Notes></a>
 ## Notes